qis-unipr/qgm/README.md

 # QuantumNetworking
-Quantum protocols implemented by means of [SimulaQron](https://github.com/StephanieWehner/SimulaQron)
+Quantum protocols implemented by means of [SimulaQron](https://github.com/StephanieWehner/SimulaQron) and other tools